FireHawk01/Cybersecurity/GET SET FOSS/task 6/Readme.md

-A very easy but difficult Reversing xD
+A very easy but difficult reversing xD